YuncongMa/pNet/README.md

 2. Help videos are provided on a Google drive folder: https://drive.google.com/drive/folders/1aVU99aJlFJZ5kKw2KW3wkwZKv6TBkgu_?usp=share_link

 # Installation
-1. Download the whole package and open the pNet.mlapp in MATLAB with version not older than 2021A.
-Or add the whole folder to the path, and run pNet in the command window.
+1. Download the whole package and run the pNet.mlapp in MATLAB with version not older than 2021A.
+Or install the pNet.mlappinstall into MATLAB APPS.
+Also we provide several versions of compiled pNet (in folder Compiled_Runtime) for different operation systems.
+It requires the free MATLAB runtime software at https://www.mathworks.com/products/compiler/matlab-runtime.html.
+Details can be found in the README.txt in each subfolder containing the compiled pNet.
 2. Additional installation information can be found in the help document (Help_Document.pdf).
 3. HCP data (.cifti) requires additional pre-compiled packages to read, please follow the section below "Additional Package"
 4. Brain template files are stored in subfolder "Brain_Template".
 It includeds templates for three different brain formats.
 Please check the section below "Brain Template".